bryanhighhill/weekend-jquery-server-calculator/INSTRUCTIONS.md

 ### Calculator

-[ x ] Create a user interface where the user can input two values (2 input elements) and the select type of mathematical operation.
+ Create a user interface where the user can input two values (2 input elements) and the select type of mathematical operation.
       When the submit (`=` button) is clicked, capture this input, bundle it up in an object, and send this object to the server via a POST.
 There should also be a 'C' button that will clear the user input fields.